RI on track to finish budget year with $610 million surplus

 One reason: the state workforce remains unusually lean, according to Codega.
 He said total personnel reached a “recent historical low” during the last budget year, and the number of filled jobs “have not yet recovered to the pre-pandemic level.”
 The employee count is currently averaging 13,661 for the fiscal year, down by over 500 since the pandemic.

-The Biden administration has also further extended its temporary enhanced match for the Medicaid health insurance program due to the pandemic, now in place through at least March.
+The Biden administration has also further extended its temporary enhanced match for the Medicaid health insurance program due to the pandemic, keeping it in place through at least March.
 The federal government is currently picking up over 60% of Rhode Island’s Medicaid costs, compared with about 54% to 55% normally.

 It’s unclear how much longer the big surpluses will continue.
 State tax revenue is projected to rise only slightly, by less than $24 million, in the 2023-24 fiscal year that begins July 1.
 That would bring total revenue for next year to about $5.3 billion.

-Gov. Dan McKee is due to submit his budget proposal for the 2022-23 fiscal year — which starts July 1 of next year — in January.
+Gov. Dan McKee is due to submit his budget proposal for the 2023-24 fiscal year in January.
 Lawmakers will then hold hearings on the proposal during the winter and spring, with a final budget plan usually enacted during the month of June.

 Ted Nesi (tnesi@wpri.com) is a Target 12 investigative reporter and 12 News politics/business editor.
 He co-hosts Newsmakers and writes Nesi’s Notes on Saturdays.
 Connect with him on Twitter and Facebook